 We hope this page will help you with your questions about everyday life here in Paris.
 More information can be found in the Student Handbook, and you are welcome to contact us if your questions are not answered.

 Internet / Telephone- We have free wifi in the house and at the church; phone calls should be done through the internet.
+It may be worthwhile for you to adapt your phone plan to have international data to help with navigating the metro, however it is not necessary.

 What Should I Bring- Our space is limited so you will have minimum storage space and will have to carry your luggage from the airport to the train station, so don’t over-pack!